Dean Horridge 0:00

-I did by fluke, actually.
-It was a school in Kensington that heard about some of the work I was doing for Kensington Sports Centre.
+I did by fluke.
+A school in Kensington had heard about some of the work I was doing for Kensington Sports Centre.
 Which, as you probably know, was in the middle of Grenville estate.
-They had a lot of children around throwing bottles, and bricks through their windows on a daily basis.
-So, I went there for an assessment, and I said, it’s because you’re not engaging the children.
-These children see this place as an obstacle. and their way of having fun is to put a brick through your window.
-So they tasked me with trying to engage the children, and I quickly started with a holiday provision there engaging 80 of the local, what they call vandalism kids, in the estates.
-We had an amazing summer of engaging, and surprise, surprise, they never had anybody putting a brick through the window or trying to set fire to the back door during those periods.
-A local teacher heard about some of the work we did, because we got picked up in the press, and asked me to come and assess their school in South Kensington, which I did.
-They said, we can’t understand, we’ve got 128 children, and a lot of them don’t like taking part in sports and activities.
+They had a lot of children around throwing bottles and bricks through their windows on a daily basis.
+So, I went there for an assessment, and I said it’s because you’re not engaging the children.
+These children see this place as an obstacle, and their way of having fun is to put a brick through your window.
+So they tasked me with trying to engage the children, and I quickly started with a holiday provision there engaging eighty of the local, what they call vandalism kids, in the estates.
+We had an amazing summer of engaging, and surprise, surprise, they never had anybody put a brick through the window or trying to set fire to the back door during those periods.
+A local teacher heard about some of the work we were doing because we got picked up in the press and asked me to come and assess their school in South Kensington, which I did.
+They said we can’t understand, we’ve got 128 children, and many of them don’t like taking part in sports and activities.
 And it’s very obvious to me the reason they didn’t like to take part in sporting activities was the fact that the teachers didn’t want to teach it.
-They had no interest in teaching this subject, and no desire to deliver a quality engaging session.
-The thing they wanted to do was put their books in front of themselves and mark them while the kids run around having a fight.
-So I said I’ll help them out for a few weeks.
-Eight years later, I had a team of three and I was head of PE.
+They had no interest in teaching this subject and no desire to deliver a quality engaging session.
+The thing they wanted to do was put their books in front of themselves and mark them while the kids run around fighting.
+So I said I’ll help them out for a few weeks, and eight years later, I had a team of three and I was head of PE.
 Which is my dream job, and if I had a choice tomorrow, I’d do the same.

 James Moore 12:49

 Dean Horridge 12:50